trueos/trueos-docs/trueos-handbook/introducing.rst

 To learn more about security on FreeBSD and |trueos| systems, :command:`man security` is a good place to start.
-These resources provide more information about security on FreeBSD-based operating
+These resources provide more information about security on FreeBSD based operating
 systems:

 * `FreeBSD Security Information <https://www.freebsd.org/security/>`_